programme-lv/backend/evalsrvc/readme.md

 We noticed that if the memory limit is too low, segmentation fault is received.
 We could for each programming language specify the minimum memory limit.

+In the future permit submission for evaluation without api key only without persisting the evaluation results.